Is Dairy Good or Bad for You?

 First and foremost, dairy foods like milk, cheese and yogurt each contain nutrients your body needs.
 For example, all three contain calcium, protein and most also contain vitamin B12, which help with rebuilding and repairing muscle tissue, building and maintaining strong bones and teeth and keeping your nervous system healthy.

-Together dairy foods offer a powerhouse of nutrients, plus milk is an affordable option at 25 cents per serving.
-Plus, enjoying three 8-ounce glasses of milk each day provides the nutrient equivalent of these other foods.
+Together dairy foods offer a powerhouse of nutrients.
+Plus, milk is an affordable option at 25 cents per serving and enjoying three 8-ounce glasses of milk each day provides the nutrient equivalent of these other foods.

 There’s strong evidence that indicates healthy eating patterns, including Dietary Guidelines of America dietary patterns that include low-fat and fat-free dairy, are linked to reduced risk of cardiovascular disease.